6 Easy Plating and Garnishing Ideas

 - Use a toothpick to form the “tail” on each drop (photo 2)

 IDEA #2 – DRIZZLE

-- Using a squeeze bottle or spoon, lightly drizzle sauce over food and allow to pool on plate.
+- Using a squeeze bottle or spoon, lightly drizzle sauce over food and allow it to pool on the plate.

-Spoon sauce around food forming pools and drops on plate
+Spoon sauce around food forming pools and drops on the plate

 IDEA #3 – LINES – Zig Zag, Parallel, Intersecting

 - With the sauce in a squeeze bottle, gently apply pressure and form desired line pattern.
-Make pattern directly on plate (then place food on top), or drizzle over food and on to plate.
+Make a pattern directly on the plate (then place food on top), or drizzle over the food and on to plate.